Parhampl/Linear_Regression_Project/README.md

 ## Neural_Network_Model (Closed-Form Solution)

-The `Neural_Network_Model.m` script uses the closed-form solution of linear regression to compute weights and biases.
+The `Codes/Neural_Network_Model.m` script uses the closed-form solution of linear regression to compute weights and biases.
 Below are the results on the training, validation, and test datasets:

 ### Training Set
 ![Training Set](Images/Neural_Network_Model_Results/Train_Results.png)